wal-e/wal-e/README.rst

 overhead.
 This has the effect of making base backups and restores much faster when many small relations and ancillary files are involved.

+To reduce the read load on base backups, they are sent through the tool "mbuffer" first.

 TODO